FAD Magazine

 5 Exhibitions to see in Paris during Art Basel.

 It’s no secret that the contemporary art scene in Paris has had somewhat of a resurgence in recent years.
-Soon after Britain left the European Union in 2020, many Blue-chip dealers opened spaces in and around Paris’ 8th Arrondissement, solving the issue of complex import/export procedures, and capitalising on a new found enthusiasm coming from European collectors.
+Soon after Britain left the European Union in 2020, many Blue-chip dealers opened spaces in and around Paris’ 8th Arrondissement, solving the issue of complex import/export procedures, and capitalising on a newfound enthusiasm coming from European collectors.
 Bigger galleries opening up European headquarters in Paris also revitalised the museum scene and, when Art Basel held the inaugural Paris+ in 2022, the Paris scene began to really pick up momentum.
 The progress of this art ecosystem can also be seen in the growth of emerging and mid-tier galleries in the city, the best of which are arguably found in the Marais.
 Some of these galleries are already showing at Art Basel, and others surely will be soon.
-Here are five shows from emerging and mid-tier galleries to visit at Paris art week and beyond.
+Here are five shows from emerging and mid-tier galleries to visit at Paris Art Week and beyond.

 Augusta Lardy Micheli at DS Galerie

 Augusta Lardy Micheli’s abstract compositions are rooted in the natural world, inspired by the mountainous surroundings of her Swiss upbringing.
-I first saw her work at Arco in Madrid two years ago, with Belmonte Gallery, where, on the surface, the works seemed serene, but actually had a deep, intense, swirling quality.
+I first saw her work at Arco in Madrid two years ago where, on the surface, the works seemed serene, but actually had a deep, intense, swirling quality.
 The works caught the eye of Hans Ulrich Obrist, who also pinpointed this hidden, darker depth to the work, writing in his column for Das Magazin: ‘Behind the layers lie forms and suppositions, but there is also a fear, a sublimated terror.
 At times, a visual scream forms, but it only penetrates muffled and quietly through the thick blankets of colour.”

-In the two years since, Augusta seems to have developed that sense of violent terror that was previously suggested; she’s dragged it out and into the foreground, both visually and conceptually.
+In the two years since Augusta seems to have developed that sense of violent terror that was previously suggested; she’s dragged it out and into the foreground, both visually and conceptually.
 Aggressive red slashes streak up and down and across the canvas, like a final layer added in a fit of rage.
 The old, calmer quality can still be seen below, depicting an alpine glacier that is melting in the face of an unrelenting hot wind.
-Augusta has used the DS Galerie space intelligently, having this slashed red current travel around the room, as if sweeping the gallery-goer up and taking them along.
+Augusta has used the DS Galerie space intelligently, having this slashed red current travel around the room as if sweeping the gallery-goer up and taking them along.
 There’s a nice juxtaposition between architectural sensibility and pure emotional expressionism at play.

 Augusta Lardy Micheli , Quiero hacer contigo lo que hace la primavera con los cerezos, 17th October — 16th November 2024 DS Galerie